Coupling Theory, Optimal Transport, and Strassen's Theorem for Eventual Domination: Proof of Negative Part of Theorem

 Example~\ref{ex:counterexample} is counterexample to the claim ``Thorisson's working hypothesis holds for $F_{\sigma}$ partial orders,'' although only insofar as the primal problem may fail to admit minimizers.
 In light of analogous work on equivalence relations \cite[Proposition~3.18]{JaffeCoupling}, it is natural to wonder whether the weaker claim ``Thorisson's working hypothesis holds for partial orders that can be written as a countable increasing union of closed partial orders'' is true; note, however, that Example~\ref{ex:counterexample} is a counterexample to this statement as well, since the closed sets in \eqref{eqn:closed-poset} are indeed partial orders.
 This discrepancy highlights that there is further structure in equivalence relations, compared to in partial orders, which allows for a more complete duality theory.

-Although the partial order $([0,2],R)$ from Example~\ref{ex:counterexample} may seem artificial, we note that it can be embedded into many other partial orders of interest, hence establishing counterexamples in other settings.
-Of particular interest is the partial order of \textit{eventual domination} from Subsection~\ref{subsec:future-work}, which we denote $(\Rbb^{\mathbb{N}},\le^{\ast})$; we are not aware of how to explicitly construct such an embedding from $([0,2],R)$ to $(\Rbb^{\mathbb{N}},\le^{\ast})$, but we believe it may be achievable with further work.
-However, it appears that the embedability of certain partial orders into $(\Rbb^{\mathbb{N}},\le^{\ast})$ is a delicate set-theoretic question and may be independent of ZFC (e.g., \cite[Lemma~4.1]{farah1996embedding}).
+Although the partial order $([0,2],R)$ from Example~\ref{ex:counterexample} may seem artificial, we note that it can be embedded into many other orders of interest, hence establishing counterexamples in other settings.
+As in Section~\ref{sec:examples}, we consider \textit{eventual domination} pre-orders.